crs4/workflow-testing-ro-crate/docs/0.1-DRAFT/index.md

 This section uses terminology from the [RO-Crate 1.1 specification](https://w3id.org/ro/crate/1.1).

 Workflow Testing RO-Crate extends the [RO-Crate 1.1 context](https://www.researchobject.org/ro-crate/1.1/context.jsonld) with types and properties defined in the [test RO-Terms vocabulary](https://github.com/ResearchObject/ro-terms/blob/master/test/vocabulary.csv).
-To add mappings for these terms to your RO-Crate, specify your `@context` as follows:
+To add mappings for these terms to an RO-Crate, specify the `@context` as follows:

 ```json
 "@context": [